hosseinzamanlou/FlexiMoveLogistics/Deliverable/Tool-Instruction.md

     }
     ```

-### Core Functionality 2: Demand Forecasting
+### Core Functionality 2: Visualization
 - **Scenario**:
-  Predicting delivery demand for better resource allocation and efficient scheduling during peak periods.
-- **Parameters**:
-  - `historical_demand_data`: Time-series data of past customer demands.
-  - `seasonality`: Indicate whether weekly or monthly trends are considered.
-- **Example**:
-  - **Input**:
-    ```json
-    {
-        "historical_demand_data": [100, 120, 130, 150, 140, 160],
-        "seasonality": "monthly"
-    }
-    ```
-  - **Output**:
-    ```json
-    {
-        "predicted_demand": [170, 180, 190],
-        "time_period": ["Month_7", "Month_8", "Month_9"]
-    }
-    ```

-### Core Functionality 3: Real-Time Adjustment
-- **Scenario**:
-  Dynamically adjusting routes in response to real-time updates, such as traffic congestion, weather delays, or new customer orders.
-- **Parameters**:
-  - `live_traffic_data`: Current traffic data affecting travel times.
-  - `weather_conditions`: Weather impacts for route adjustments.
-  - `new_orders`: Details of newly received customer orders.
-- **Example**:
-  - **Input**:
-    ```json
-    {
-        "live_traffic_data": [[0, 10, 15, 30], [10, 0, 20, 25], [15, 20, 0, 40], [30, 25, 40, 0]],
-        "weather_conditions": [0, 2, 3, 1],
-        "new_orders": [{"CustomerID": "Customer_4", "Demand": 4}]
-    }
-    ```
-  - **Output**:
-    ```json
-    {
-        "updated_routes": [["Depot", "Customer_1", "Customer_3", "Depot"], ["Depot", "Customer_2", "Customer_4", "Depot"]],
-        "adjusted_distance": 50
-    }
-    ```

-### Core Functionality 4: Visualization
-- **Scenario**:
-  Visualizing delivery routes, demand forecasts, and algorithm performance for better understanding and presentation.
+  Visualize delivery routes, including comparisons between one-vehicle and multi-vehicle scenarios.
 - **Visualization Outputs**:
   - **All Addresses Visualization**: Displays all customer addresses and depot locations on a 2D plane.
-  - **Single and Dual Vehicle Optimization Visualization**: Displays comparison between one-vehicle and two-vehicle scenarios for each route optimization algorithm.
+  - **Single and Dual Vehicle Optimization Visualization**: Visualize the comparison between one-vehicle and two-vehicle scenarios for each route optimization algorithm.
-  - **Demand Forecasting**: Shows demand trends and predictions.
-  - **Real-Time Adjustments**: Highlights updated routes in response to live data.
 - **Example Visualization**:
-  - **Route Plot**: A visual graph displaying optimized delivery paths for trucks, with annotated customer locations and depot.
+  - **Route Plot**: A graph displaying optimized delivery paths for vehicles, with annotated customer locations and depot.
-  - **Demand Trend**: A line chart comparing historical demands with predicted values.

 ### Key Features
-- Modular architecture for easy customization and scalability.
+- **Scalable and Modular Architecture**: Designed for scalability, allowing easy customization of route optimization algorithms.
-- Comprehensive YAML configurations for seamless integration with AI platforms.
+- **Comprehensive YAML Configurations**: Facilitates seamless integration into AI platforms.
-- Real-time adaptability to dynamic logistics conditions.
+- **Visualization Tools**: Interactive visuals to highlight efficiency differences between scenarios.

-### Example AI Agent Deployment
+### AI Agent Deployment Example
 - **Input Requirements**:
-  - YAML configuration file specifying functionality, parameters, and interaction protocols.
+  - YAML configuration file specifying parameters and interaction protocols.
-  - Data sources (e.g., distance matrices, historical demands, live traffic updates).
+  - Data files (e.g., distance matrices, location coordinates).
 - **Output Deliverables**:
-  - Optimized routes with visualizations.
+  - Optimized routes for delivery vehicles.
-  - Forecasted demand trends.
-  - Evaluation metrics for supply chain performance.
+  - Visualizations comparing different optimization scenarios.

 ---

 ### How to Use
 1. **Prepare Input Data**:
-   - Ensure `distance_matrix.csv`, `customer_demands.csv`, and `truck_capacities.csv` are available.
+   - Ensure `distance_matrix.csv` is available, with valid data representing distances between depot and customer locations.
-   - For real-time data, integrate traffic and weather APIs.
+   - For real-time data, integrate necessary sources if needed.

 2. **Run Algorithms**:
-   - Execute Python scripts for route optimization and demand forecasting.
+   - Execute Python scripts for route optimization.
-   - Visualize results using the provided plotting functions.
+   - Generate visualizations for better understanding using the provided plotting functions.

 3. **Deploy AI Agent**:
-   - Provide the YAML file to an AI platform.
+   - Use YAML configurations to create a model on your chosen AI platform.
-   - Use APIs for real-time data integration and automation.
+   - Integrate external APIs as required.

 4. **Evaluate Metrics**:
-   - Use calculated metrics like on-time delivery rate, total distance, and fuel efficiency for performance analysis.
+   - Assess route efficiency using metrics like total distance and number of vehicles used.

 ---

 ## Visualization Examples

 ### **All Addresses Visualization**
-- Displays all locations (Depot and Customers) with unique colors on a 2D plane to highlight their positions and labels.
+- Displays all customer addresses and depot locations with distinct colors on a 2D plane for easy identification.

-### **Optimization Algorithm Visualizations**
+### **Route Optimization Algorithm Visualizations**
 - **Nearest Neighbor Heuristic**:
-  - One vehicle and two-vehicle scenarios displayed for comparison.
-  - Shows the optimized routes generated by selecting the nearest unvisited customer.
+  - Displays one-vehicle and two-vehicle scenarios, showing routes generated by the nearest customer approach.
 - **Sweep Algorithm**:
-  - Uses angular clustering to optimize routes.
-  - Visualization compares one and two-vehicle routing scenarios.
+  - Shows clustered route optimizations.
+  - Visualizes both single and multi-vehicle routes.
 - **2-Opt Refinement**:
-  - Refines the initial route using a 2-opt algorithm to reduce total travel distance.
-  - Compares the routes optimized for one vehicle and two vehicles.
+  - Compares refined routes for one and two vehicles to minimize travel distance.

-## Key Insights:
-- The provided visualizations allow stakeholders to understand the impact of using multiple vehicles and different algorithms in terms of route efficiency.
-- This modular and user-friendly approach ensures efficient logistics operations that can adapt to changing requirements.

 ---